Article Badge Image

 To start, you must make a $500 opening deposit, which can be difficult for many people.
 You cannot open the account with less than $500.

-The interest rate that you’ll earn varies with the balance of your account, with a balance of $1 million serving as the requirement for the best available rate.
+The interest rate you’ll earn varies with the balance of your account, with a balance of $1 million serving as the requirement for the best available rate.

 CIT Bank